Jaak/dungeon_crawler/README.md

 # Dungeon Crawler

-Download WoW leaderboard data and analyse it.
+Download WoW Mythic+ leaderboard data and analyse it.
 Work in progress!

 Using rust to invoke Blizzard API to download leaderboard data and R to draw pretty pictures from it.